ch127001/ch127001.github.io/_posts/2019-08-11-algorithms-to-live-by.md

 ---
 layout: post
-title: Receipts from Algorithms To Live By - A Book Review
+title: Receipts from 'Algorithms To Live By' - Book Excerpts
 excerpt_separator:  <!--more-->
 images:
   - image_path: uploads/atlb/IMG12.jpeg
-    title: Algorithms To Live By, The Computer Science of Human Decisions
+    title: The January 2019 Read - Algorithms To Live By (2016)
 ---

-### Receipts from Algorithms To Live By, The Computer Science of Human Decisions - A Book Review.
+### Receipts from 'Algorithms To Live By, The Computer Science of Human Decisions' - Book Excerpts.

-Book Authors: Brian Christian & Tom Griffiths
+<p>Book Authors: Brian Christian & Tom Griffiths</p>

-Published: 2016
+<p>Published: 2016</p>

 "What should we do, or leave undone, in a day or a lifetime?"